kranti424/demo/README.md

 # demo
-this is a demo from delta course
+this is a demo from delta course.